bruceravel/demeter/documentation/Athena/plot/etc.rst

     This special plot is like the quad plot described above, but is used to compare two marked groups.
 To make this plot you must have two – and only two – groups selected from the group list.
-This plot can also be made by right-clicking on the :kbd:`q,purple` button.
+This plot can also be made by right-clicking on the :button:`q,purple` button.

     .. _fig-biquadplot: